screwdriver-cd/guide/docs/cluster-management/developing-locally.md

 ```

 ### store/config/local.yaml
-* Similar to the `mw-data` file for the screwdriver repo, you will need to create a folder called "store-data" in your store repo using `mkdir store-data`
+* Similarly like the `mw-data`, remember to create a folder called "store-data": `mkdir store-data`

 ```
 auth: